Ankurallin1/The-dice-game/README.md

-# Dice roller which generates a randon dice face of two players and
+# Dice roller which generates a random dice face for two players and
 # tells you who is the winner